karenmeep/karenmeep.github.io/_posts/2016-02-09-on-mentors.md

 This is the second post in a series of posts about my involvement in the developer onboarding program where I work.
 The first post can be found [here](https://karenmeep.github.io/on-boarding/2016/01/01/more-than-an-office.html).

 In this post I'll focus on a different aspect of our onboarding program: **Mentors**.
-My focus will be on three aspects:
+This post will focus on three aspects:

 - Picking mentors for our program
 - Coaching mentors and setting expectations